tomchomiak/ES2015/README.md

 	}

 	/*
-	 * Will get refernce error
+	 * Will return refernce error
 	 * Reference Error: xIsFalse is not defined
 	 */
 	console.log(xIsFalse)